 The better you understand customers and their needs, the more likely you will be to develop a product that not only provides need-addressing utility but also resonates at an emotional level.
 And to understand customer emotions, we must zoom in on individual people, not traditional personas.

 We’ve written and spoken quite extensively about market segmentation.
-Both startup entrepreneurs often approach segmentation through product categorization, or a vertical industry, or consumer demographics.
+Startup entrepreneurs often approach segmentation through product categorization, a vertical industry, or consumer demographics.

 Entrepreneurs love these methods because they result in huge “total addressable market” figures.
 Large companies use this sort of segmentation because it’s a convenient way to categorize existing customers ex-post facto.
-It’s not helpful, however, for new endeavors where the value to be created is unknown – where the truth is yet to be revealed.
+However, it’s not helpful for new endeavors where the value to be created is unknown – where the truth is yet to be revealed.

 To find the truth, you must start by zooming in on individuals — not large segments — in an effort to discover what needs you might address with your solution.
 Once you have found individuals who are passionate, you can use the traits and behaviors to construct your market segments from the individual up.